Down payment assistance programs and grants

 If you’re having trouble qualifying for a down payment assistance program, some mortgage programs can offer varying down payment requirements.
 Let’s take a closer look at some of these loans and whether you might qualify for the benefits they offer:

 1. FHA loans

 Down payment assistance through a second mortgage might be harder to secure if you’ve had financial hardships in the past.
 If you’re looking to buy a home but don’t have the capital for a typical down payment, or the credit for a second loan, FHA mortgages might be a good choice.

-Since these loans are insured by the government, lenders can lower the threshold toward certain requirements when approving a loan like the down payment.
+Since these loans are insured by the government, lenders can lower the threshold for certain requirements when approving a loan, including the down payment.
 With a portion of their financing insured, banks can be more flexible with their mortgage approval terms, creating new paths to homeownership for borrowers who apply for an FHA loan.

 FHA loan applicants with a credit score of 580 or higher can qualify for options with a 3.5% down payment option.
 With an even lower credit score, maybe in the 500-570 range, you might have to contribute at least 10% for a down payment on the home.

 Similar to FHA loans, USDA loans are designed to make it easier for qualifying families to invest in a home.
-Backed by the U.S. Department of Agriculture, USDA loans also assure creditors that their portion of the sales price is insured, allowing them to be more lenient toward approval.
+Backed by the U.S. Department of Agriculture, USDA loans also assure creditors that their portion of the sales price is insured, allowing them to be more lenient about eligibility requirements.

-Usually intended for buyers in rural neighborhoods, meeting the criteria for this type of financing means you could secure a USDA home loan with no down payment requirement.
+Usually intended for buyers in rural neighborhoods, USDA loans may also be available in a variety of eligible areas across the country.
+Meeting the criteria for this type of financing means you could secure a USDA home loan with no down payment requirement.